karlbenedict/karlbenedict.github.io/CV/CV.md

 ## Employment/Professional Experience

-7/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor - Director of Research Data Services*
+7/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor*

+* Director of Research Data Services (7/14-Present)
+* Faculty Librarian for the Centennial Science and Engineering Library (7/15-Present)
+* Subject Librarian for Geography, Earth & Planetary Sciences, Life Sciences (7/15-Present)

 7/04-Present, University of New Mexico, Department of Anthropology: *Adjunct Professor*